youshy/mongo-over-grpc/README.md

 Because gRPC is fun.

-THis is a small CRUD api using gRPC and MongoDB as a database.
+This is a small CRUD api using gRPC and MongoDB as a database.